vibbits/material-liascript/slides-PSA.md

 ### Hydrogen bonds

-To show hydrogen bonds, YASARA needs the actual hydrogens to be present.
-In NMR structures these are normally there.
-But in X-Ray structures hydrogens are missing.
-Luckily YASARA can add the hydrogens for you.

-    Select tube view (F5) and toggle on the sidechains with F8.
-    Add hydrogens with Edit > Add > Hydrogens to all.
-Then show the hydrogen-bonds via View > Show interactions > Hydrogen bonds of > All > OK.
+To show hydrogen bonds, you can go to Analysis section in the Molecule Display tab.
+Before you click on the `H-bonds` icon, it is recommended to define a search space by selecting residues or molecules between which you would like to calculate hydrogen bonds.

-    To remove the hydrogen bonds, you have multiple choices: View > Hide hydrogen bonds of > All.
-Or you can just delete all hydrogens (this will also delete all hydrogen bonds): Edit > Delete > Hydrogens.
+To hide or remove the hydrogen bonds, you have multiple choices: use `Molecule Display > Hide H-bonds` or select the hydrogen bonds object in the Models overview on the right side of the ChimeraX window and click on *Close*.

-If the view is too chaotic for you, toggle off the sidechains with F8 (press untill the sidechains are hidden).

 ### Surfaces